-Closaway Plantations owns and operates approximately 4,000 acres and several hunting locations in Georgia’s Macon and Terrell Counties.
+Closaway Farms owns and operates approximately 4,000 acres and several hunting locations in Georgia’s Macon and Terrell Counties.
 Hunting opportunities in these locations include whitetail deer, feral hogs, quail, and duck.
 Clients can also fish for trophy bass.

 Hunting is free chase in accordance with federal and state game laws.
 We practice catch and release on our impounds, but clients are welcome to take pictures of their trophies for taxidermy use.

 To book your hunting trip, call us at 478-808-6569